Summer Solstice Observance at the University of St. Thomas

 Join the Rothko Chapel in celebrating the summer solstice with a morning labyrinth walk and music at the labyrinth in the Gueymard Meditation Garden at the University of St. Thomas, Houston.
-The morning observance begins with opening words from Father Chris Valka, CSB, followed by a labyrinth walk facilitated by Jay Stailey, accompanied by musical performances by Laura Lucas (flute) and John Edward Ross (guitar).
+The morning observance begins with a labyrinth walk facilitated by Jay Stailey, accompanied by musical performances by Laura Lucas (flute) and John Edward Ross (guitar).
 Water and light breakfast snacks will be provided, please bring your own bottle to reduce waste.

 About the presenters: